U.S. Route 1A: Portland

 U.S. Route 1A (US 1A)'s original routing in Portland, Maine's largest city, has largely been eliminated, but a short section still exists mainly along Portland's waterfront.
 It now begins at exit 7 on the I-295 freeway (also known as Franklin Street).
-It travels east along the Franklin Street Arterial until its intersection with Commercial Street and the Maine State Pier.
-At this point, it makes a 90-degree turn onto Commercial Street, which it will follow through the entire waterfront area passing such landmarks as Becky's Diner and the U.S. Customs Service Portland office.
-It then passes under the four-lane State Route 77 (SR 77)/Casco Bay Bridge roadway and then continues along Commercial Street (and the waterfront) until its intersection with Valley Street and the Veteran's Memorial Bridge Road.
-US 1A follows neither routing but instead turns west and north following the Fore River Parkway where it loops back to meet I-295 again at the exit 5 interchange, which also serves Congress Street (SR 22).
+It travels southeast along the Franklin Street Arterial until its intersection with Commercial Street and the Maine State Pier in the Old Port.
+At this point, it makes a 90-degree turn onto Commercial Street, which it will follow through the entire waterfront area, passing such landmarks as Becky's Diner and the U.S. Customs Service Portland office.
+It then passes under the four-lane State Route 77 (SR 77)/Casco Bay Bridge roadway and then continues along Commercial Street (and the waterfront) until its intersection with Valley Street and the Veteran's Memorial Bridge.
+US 1A follows neither routing but instead turns west and north following the Fore River Parkway, on which it loops back to meet I-295 again at the exit 5 interchange, which also serves Congress Street (SR 22).